 The French Knot

-Research really didn’t answer my burning question of why this stitch is called the "French knot".
-What is known is this stitch can be found in needlework around the world and has existed for a very long time.
+This is the most common knot used in basic embroidery, it can be found in needlework around the world, and has existed for a very long time.
 Much of the time the knot is used to fill in an area where other stitches won’t fit.
 Brazilian embroidery often uses the knot to create the fine greenery of a bouquet.
-It is a versatile stitch because the size of the knot can be adjusted by the type of thread and number of ply used by the stitcher.
-The knot is created by taking usually one to three wraps of thread around the needle and then going back through the fabric near where the needle came up through the fabric.
-Here is a design by Jean Mann that she taught at Nordic Needle where I did attempt French knot flowers.
-They don’t look too bad if you don’t look too close!
+It is a versatile stitch because the size of the knot can be adjusted by the type of thread and number of strands used by the stitcher.
+The knot is created by wrapping the thread around the needle and then going back through the fabric near where the needle came up through the fabric.

 The Colonial Knot